GLIMS-RGI/rgi_user_guide/docs/products/centerlines_product.md

 **New in RGI 7.0**

-The glacier centerlines products contains geometrical centerlines for the main branches and major tributaries of all glaciers in the RGI 7.0 glacier product.
+The glacier centerlines product contains geometrical centerlines for the main branches and major tributaries of all glaciers in the RGI 7.0 glacier product.
 The centerlines are computed using a geometrical flow routing algorithm first described by {cite:t}`Kienholz2014` and implemented and executed by the Open Global Glacier Model (OGGM) {cite:p}`Maussion2019`.
 When using this product, we recommend to cite both publications alongside the standard RGI 7.0 citation to provide a scientific context.

 Each glacier contains one centerline along the main trunk of the glacier, as well any number of additional centerlines along tributaries, sorted according to their Strahler number (a measure of branching complexity defined by {cite:t}`Strahler1952`, see definition below).
 The main (i.e.longest) centerline is used to compute the glacier product's maximum length attribute `lmax_m`.